UG4/ughub/README.md

     source $HOME/.bash_profile

-If you are interested in using auto-completion while using ughub, add the following additional line to your $HOME/.bash_profile or $HOME/.bashrc file
+If you are interested in using auto-completion (in bash) while using ughub, add the following additional line to your $HOME/.bash_profile or $HOME/.bashrc file

     source $HOME/ughub/ughub-completion.bash

 and reload the file.
-Alternatively, you can copy this file ($HOME/ughub-completion.bash) to /etc/bash_completion.d/.
+Alternatively, you can place this line in '~/.bash_completion'.
+To use this in zsh, you need to use bashcompinit, see [here](https://stackoverflow.com/a/8492043).
+Autocomplete is also availabl for fish.
+To use this, copy 'ughub-completion.fish' to '~/.config/fish/completions/ughub.fish' (and reload your fish instance).

 ## Installing ughub (Windows)
 ughub should run out of the box on Windows too.
 However, in order to execute it from any path, you should add